magento/devdocs/guides/v2.0/coding-standards/technical-vision/webapi.md

 1. Third-party customizations must be done separately for Service Contracts and for GraphQL
 1. For modularity purposes, GraphQL configuration must be declared in a separate module.
 For example, to expose GraphQL for the module `MyModule`, you must create the `graphql.xml` file in the `MyModuleGraphQl` module.
 1. GraphQL is primarily designed for store-front one-page apps and mobile applications.
 It supports token and cookie authentication, as well as guest access to public queries
-1. All queries must return the 200 HTTP status code.
-In exceptional situations, return the error in the response body.
+1. All successful queries must return the 200 HTTP status code.
+If an error occurs, return the error in the response body.
 Schema requests may return the 500 HTTP status code.
 1. The Store code should be passed via headers.

 **REST**

 1. The resource URL should be versioned (for example: V1).
-The version must be specified in the following format: "V\\d.+"
+The version must be specified in the following format: `V\d.+`
 1. Resource names in a URL should be in plural form (for example: products, carts)
 1. ID parameters for operations on entities should be part of the resource URL (for example: /V1/products/**:sku** )
 1. POST should be used to create an entity.